 We can create a custom program that meets the needs of your students and your educational goals, or you can choose from one of our standardized programs below.
-Curriculum for the new 2020 Academic Standards will be available here in August 2019.
+All programs can be adapted to any elementary grade level.

 Programs are generally around 90 minutes long.
 Teachers can request a program on-line by clicking here.

 Icky, Sticky and Small

 We’re turning your students into young entomologists!
 After learning about and practicing the basics of classification, students will use simple scientific tools to collect, observe, and describe arthropods.
 They will then use their new knowledge to determine which critters are insects and which are not!

 Get ready for some tree hugging!
 Using our senses, we’ll explore the wonderful world of trees.
 After selecting two different types of trees, students will identify similarities and differences in the way they feel, smell, and look.
 We’ll then do some more investigating to determine the importance of trees in the environment.

 Roll up your sleeves and get your shovels out!
 After identifying two soil investigation test plots, your young scientists will use a variety of tools, including their senses, to analyze the similarities and differences among soil types.
 They will then use their observations to predict the answers to questions such as which soil type makes the best habitat or which one holds the most moisture.

 Our resident wildlife detective – Mr./Ms. S. Martypants – needs help determining what lives at the ELC.
 After an introduction to the four ecosystems of the ELC, your detectives-in-training will set up transects to determine what kinds of critters call the ELC home.